MinaProtocol/mina/rfcs/0040-rosetta-timelocking.md

 - Change the SQL schema to add relevant indexes to support the SQL query we'll be performing from Rosetta
 - Populate the new tables with the relevant info every time we add transactions to the archive node (remember to look at fee, sender, and receiver)
-- (Approach B) Pull the genesis ledger (either via RocksDB or JSON, see unresolved question 3) and add timing information to the database to the `timing_info` table
+- Pull the genesis ledger and add timing information to the database to the `timing_info` table
-- (Approach B, in the case we support time-locked account creation after genesis) Every time we create a new time locked account, add to the `timing_info` table
+- Every time we create a new time locked account, add to the `timing_info` table

 **Rosetta**

 - Set historical-balance-lookups to true
-- (Approach A) Pull in the genesis ledger (either via RocksDB or JSON, see unresolved question 3)
-- Use the time-locked accounts to populate the balance exemption field (either via the database Approach B) or from the genesis ledger (Approach A).
+- Use the time-locked accounts to populate the balance exemption field.
 - Change `/account/balance` queries to support the block-identifier parameter and use it to perform the following SQL queries against the archive node:

 1. Recursively traverse the canonical chain until you find the starting block that the identifier points to (we already have a similar query in the `/block` section, use this as a starting point)
 2. Recursively traverse the chain backward from that point until you find the first transaction that involves the public key (either via fee, sender, receiver) specified in the `/account/balance` parameter
 3. Use the join-tables to find the relevant data in the `balances` table and look at the amount

-- For `/account/balance` queries involving the time-locked accounts, use the time-locking functions that already exist https://github.com/MinaProtocol/mina/blob/92ea2c06523559b9980658d15b9e5271400ac856/src/lib/coda_base/account.ml#L561 using the timing info either in the genesis ledger (Approach A) or the database (Approach B) and the balance we found above.
+- For `/account/balance` queries involving the time-locked accounts, use the time-locking functions that already exist https://github.com/MinaProtocol/mina/blob/92ea2c06523559b9980658d15b9e5271400ac856/src/lib/coda_base/account.ml#L561 using the timing info in the database and the balance we found above.

 ## Drawbacks